codidact/docs/User-Help/CodidactMainPageFAQ.md

 <!--->
 NOTES FOR EDITING THIS FILE:

 The FAQ on codidact.org is loaded directly from this file.
-On the website, everything that's "# Text" or has an <h1> heading is IGNORED. "## Text" is displayed as a QUESTION, and the paragraph directly underneath it is the ANSWER to that QUESTION.
+On the website, everything that's "hashtag Text" or has an h1 heading is IGNORED. "double hashtag Text" is displayed as a QUESTION, and the paragraph directly underneath it is the ANSWER to that QUESTION.

 Anything that breaks that format WILL BREAK THE .ORG PAGE.
 </!---->